boladjivinny/boladjivinny.github.io/index.md

 perspective of domain name abuse.

 Before joining Georgia Tech, I held a couple of research assistantship positions.
-In 2021 and 2022, I worked under the supervision of [Tegawendé F. Bissyandé](https://bissyande.github.io/) in the [TruX group](https://www.uni.lu/snt-en/research-groups/TruX/) and [Assane Gueye](https://www.cmu.edu/epp/cee-tp/assane-gueye.html) at [Cylab-Africa](https://www.africa.engineering.cmu.edu/research/cybersecurity/cylab/index.html).
-I owe my preparation for those opportunities to my education at [Carnegie Mellon University](https://cmu.edu) for my M.S.
-(2021) and the ["Institut de Formation et de Recherche en Informatique"](https://ifri-uac.bj/) for my bachelor's (2019).
+Respectively in 2021 and 2022, I worked under the supervision of [Assane Gueye](https://www.cmu.edu/epp/cee-tp/assane-gueye.html) at [Cylab-Africa](https://www.africa.engineering.cmu.edu/research/cybersecurity/cylab/index.html) in Rwanda, and [Tegawendé F. Bissyandé](https://bissyande.github.io/) in the [TruX group](https://www.uni.lu/snt-en/research-groups/TruX/) in Luxembourg.
+I owe my preparation for those opportunities to my education at [Carnegie Mellon University](https://cmu.edu) for my masters of science in 2021 and at the ["Institut de Formation et de Recherche en Informatique"](https://ifri-uac.bj/) for my bachelor's of science in 2018.

 {% include_relative _includes/publications.md %}